 - Railcards come in the following categories: 16-25, Senior, Two Together, Disabled Persons, Military, Family & Friends, and Regional.

 - They are perfect if you are planning to explore the UK a little, or specific areas of the UK a lot.

 - They can be bought by UK citizens or visitors—although online orders require a UK address.

 - The main aim is to make travel more affordable for groups who are expected to be on lower incomes (16-25 or Senior for example), as an incentive to travel by train (Two Together) or as a sign of appreciation (armed forces).

 How to get one

-Railcards can be purchased or renewed either in person, online or over the phone.
+Railcards can be purchased or renewed either in person, on the Railcard website, over the phone or digitally using a smartphone app (for some options).
 If you are visiting the UK and do not have an address here, you must purchase it in person, as online orders require an address.
 Alternatively, if you have a student bank account with Santander you can have one for free!

 When purchased at the desk, you simply need ID (passport, birth certificate, national identity card or UK driving license [full or provisional]), a passport-sized photo and either cash or a credit or debit card.
 For renewal, you simply take your old railcard and accompanying photo card (if it’s a paper one)—there is no need for ID unless you are renewing an online card at the desk.
 For foreign visitors, you can purchase your card at Gatwick Airport, Stansted Airport rail stations, Luton Airport Parkway and Manchester Airport—but NOT at London Heathrow Airport.
 And at all regular train stations of course.